foundriesio/docs/source/getting-started/signup-container-only/index.rst

 The dropdown menu includes a range of choices.
 You must choose one of these options to create a container-only Factory:

-- Community Edition Arm64
-- Community Edition x86
 - Arduino UNO Q
+- Other Arm64
+- Other x86

 The Initial Target
 ##################